LittleBoBo-beep/node-tgz-downloader/README.md

 [![NPM Downloads][downloads-image]][downloads-url]

 # tgz-package-downloader
-Downloads all of the tarballs based on one of the following:
+Downloads all the tarballs based on one of the following:

 - local `package-lock.json` file
 - url to a `package-lock.json`